vivapets/vivapets-laravel-test/README.md

 ## Introduction

-The purpose of this is repository is meant to be a start point for an interviewee to be able to boot up the code and solve the problem.
+The purpose of this is repository is meant to be a starting point for an interviewee to be able to boot up the code and solve the problem.
 We'll be assessing the following topics in your code:

 - Design Patterns